 - When Sideshow Bob was elected mayor, Bart was demoted to Kindergarten as revenge for getting him sent to prison in the first place.

-- In the episode "Bart Gets an F," Bart has an Imagine Spot of him in his 30's or 40's, still in 4th grade alongside Bart Jr.
+- In the episode "Bart Gets an F", Bart has an Imagine Spot of him in his 30's or 40's, still in 4th grade alongside Bart Jr.

-- In the episode "You Only Move Twice," Bart attends the school in the planned community the family has moved to.
-Since he comes from a decidedly Sucky School, he is placed in the "Leg Up" program, which is supposed to be a remedial class, but comes across more as either a special ed class or a kindergarten class, or a special ed kindergarten class.
+- In the episode "You Only Move Twice", Bart attends the school in the planned community the family has moved to.
+Since he comes from a decidedly Sucky School, he is placed in the "Leg Up" program, which is supposed to be a remedial class but comes across more as either a special ed class or a kindergarten class...or a special ed kindergarten class.

-- Unknown Popeye Cartoon: Olive Oyl refuses to date popeye unless he can get an "edumacation": he first starts out in the eighth grade but bungles so many times that he eventually gets demoted all the way to Kindergarten.
+- In a TV-era Popeye Cartoon, Olive Oyl refuses to date Popeye unless he can get an "edumacation".
+He first starts out in the eighth grade but bungles so many times that he eventually gets demoted all the way to Kindergarten.
 He needed to eat spinach to have the courage to spell "cat".
 In the end, he impressed Olive by telling her he went through all grades in one day.

-- Family Guy: In one episode, Peter Griffin encounters an angry bear while on a hunting trip with his son, and his life flashes before his eyes.
+- In one episode, Peter Griffin encounters an angry bear while on a hunting trip with his son, and his life flashes before his eyes.
 Twice, Peter sees himself being told by the principal that he'll have to repeat 4th grade, then his final memory before catching up with the present: